 The Winstanley and York Road Regeneration LLP was operational from 22 June 2017.
 The principal activity of the partnership is that of property development.
-It is an equal partnership between Taylor Wimpey UK Limited and the Council with both members being equally represented on the Board with equal voting rights over operational management.
+During 2023/24 it was an equal partnership between Taylor Wimpey UK Limited and the Council with both members being equally represented on the Board with equal voting rights over operational management.

-As at 31 March 2023, in accordance with the legal agreements governing this development, the Council is putting approximately $\pm 38m$ of properties and land into the Joint Venture.
+As at 31 March 2024, in accordance with the legal agreements governing this development, the Council is putting approximately £38m of properties and land into the Joint Venture.
 The Joint Venture has issued loan notes to the Council to cover the value of the land and properties.
-Until such time as the money is repaid, the Council will earn interest at 6% per annum.
+In 2023/24 the Council will earn interest at 6% per annum.

 Until the development phase reaches specific milestones the Council properties remain legally owned by the Council.
-The properties are currently being accounted for within the Housing Revenue Account as they are being used to provide short term temporary accommodation.

-The Council has continued to recognise these properties within its assets as at 31 March 2023.
+The properties are accounted for within the Housing Revenue Account in the 2023/24 Accounts as they are being used to provide short term temporary accommodation.
+The Council has continued to recognise these properties within its assets as at 31 March 2024.
 The properties form part of the Council Dwellings balance and have been valued accordingly.
-The Council has also recognised the Loan Notes in the long-term debtors as at 31 March 2023.
+The Council has also recognised the Loan Notes in the long-term debtors as at 31 March 2024.